FrancesCoronel/personal-website-v3/site/content/posts/2019-01-26-tech-intersections.md

 - use folders in your email to keep track of job applications
 - save job descriptions since they get taken down
 - when it comes to prepping for interviews, the "tell me about yourself" can seem terrifying but would recommend just telling a story about how your personal experience directly relates to the role you're applying for
+- favorite ways to network: Twitter
+  - "closed mouths do not get fed"

 ### Cindy Alvarez